 Fans often portray the robots with an Electronic Speech Impediment of some kind, despite there being little to no indication of that happening in the game itself.
 However, this is somewhat believable due to how worn and old the animatronics are said to be.

 Going back to Foxy, there's generally two interpretations of Foxy's role in the daytime show.
 One: He's an adventurous story teller that provides entertainment when the band needs a break for maintenance or something.
-Two: He's the villain of the "story" who, much like the Hamburglar, raids and plunders pizza from the Fazbear group.
+Two: He's a Hamburglar-esque villain who raids and plunders pizza from the Fazbear group.

 There are a few consensuses as to how the unvoiced characters would sound like.
 For example, Freddy's typically depicted as sounding like a Southern Gentleman.